yoonalimsuwan/REAL-FOLD-ONE/README.md

 If you use REAL FOLD ONE in your research, please cite:

 Limsuwan, Y. (2026).
-REAL FOLD ONE: SOC‑Controlled Universal Refinement Engine. bioRxiv.
-DOI: xxx
+REAL FOLD ONE: SOC‑Controlled Universal Refinement Engine.

 ---